-Is Homebrew or Extract "Twang" a Thing?
+Is Malt Extract "Twang" a Thing?

 Homebrewing, much like baking cookies at home instead of purchasing them at the store, means that your process must be tried, tested, and won't be perfectly executed every single time.
 Still, the claim that extract will hold you back from brewing a commercial-quality beer or always cause a twang is simply not true.
-Too many extract beers have won competitions and wowed beer fans for extract to be cursed with a noticeably peculiar flavor.
+Too many extract beers have won competitions and wowed beer fans for the extract to be cursed with a noticeably peculiar flavor.
 So check that expiration date, stay determined, and keep brewing.